TaskRatchet/TaskRatchet.com/knowledge.md

   - `/pages` - Astro pages (file-based routing)
   - `/layouts` - Reusable layouts
   - `/components` - Reusable components (Astro and Svelte)
+    - Each component should be in its own file
+    - Use Svelte for interactive components
+    - Use Astro for static components
   - `/styles` - Global CSS files

 ## Troubleshooting